 To be eligible for an IVA refund, the total value of purchases (including IVA tax) must be equal to or greater than 10 Unidades de Valor Tributario (UVT).
 The UVT for 2018 in Colombia is 33,156.
 So 10 times that is 331,560 pesos for 2018, which is the minimum total purchases to be eligible for an IVA refund.

 The maximum tax refund amount is limited to 100 times UVT or 3,315,600 pesos for 2018.
 In addition, the IVA refund is limited to a maximum of 10 of the same item.

 The following are the requirements for an IVA Tax Refund according to DIAN:

 - Complete Form 1344.

 - Present Form 1344 to DIAN when exiting the country and before checking in with your airline.

 - Show your original passport and submit a copy of the passport’s data page and the page with your most recent tourist stamp in your passport.

 - Submit photocopies of sales receipt(s).
 The receipts must be no more than six months old.

 - The purchase of taxed goods in Colombia must be done in person by a card payment terminal with an international credit and/or debit card issued outside of the country.
 And make sure to keep a copy of the credit card voucher and the additional receipt you get that has the IVA information on it for each purchase.

-- The purchase of taxed goods must be done from merchants registered in the common sales tax system in Colombia and be supported by sales receipts that contain the breakdown of the sales tax.
+- The purchase of taxed goods must be done from merchants registered in the common sales tax system in Colombia and be supported by sales receipts that contain the breakdown of the IVA tax.